ReX-XAI/ReX/docs/config.md

 Many of the mutations it creates will not have the target classification.
 With `negative_responsibility` set to true, the calculated responsibility for a *non-passing* mutation is subtracted from the target's responsibility map.
 This can, especially coupled with `concentrate = true`, lead to less noisy responsibility landscapes.

+`responsibility_style = 'multiplicative`

+An advanced setting.
+The different responsibility maps produced by each internal iteration can be merged either by multiplying them together, or adding them.
+The two different approaches produce visually different responsibility maps, though have a limited effect on the explanations.

 ### [causal.distribution] section